KodakC41/KodakC41/README.md

 I have knowledge of several programming languages as well as an eye for detail and design.
 I am currently embarking on an independent study into near-sensor image processing using neural networks for characterization under extreme heat pressure.

-*My most exciting coding project have been the following.*
+*My most exciting coding projects have been the following.*
 *For academic honesty reasons this code is private.*

 ## Languages